2022/2023 MAPPING OF THE EUROPEAN DOCTORATE IN DESIGN

 Intellectual Output 3 - Excellence Case Studies

-To showcase doctoral activity and provide inspiration for future scholars, excellence case studies were identified and collated based on the approach take for Impact Case Studies in the UK Research Excellence Framework.
+To showcase doctoral activity and provide inspiration for future scholars, excellence case studies were identified and collated based on the approach taken for Impact Case Studies in the UK Research Excellence Framework.
 Two templates were developed for completion by potential contributors.
 These were for Impact Case Studies in which there had been significant impact beyond academia; and Research through Design Case Studies in which the researcher had employed their own creative practice to support data collection.
 The call for contributors was distributed to over 3000 subscribers of the online PhD-Design JISCMail academic discussion forum, dedicated to “…. discussion of PhD studies in design and related research, teaching and supervision”.
 Snowball sampling was also encouraged and initiated by the four academic leads.
-Twenty-one Impact Case Studies and 13 Research through Design Case Studies were received.
+Twenty Impact Case Studies and 14 Research through Design Case Studies were received.
 After consideration by the academic partners on the Research Assessment Framework criteria of ‘reach’ and ‘impact’, a total of 28 case studies were identified for inclusion in the OER.

 Intellectual Output 4 - Excellence Case Study Videos